kramercat/finance/retirement.md

 </details>

 ## Roth Ladder
-Typically, you can withdraw your contributions from Roth plans early without penalty (as long as you don’t touch earnings).
+Typically, you can withdraw your contributions from Roth plans early without penalty (as long as you don't touch earnings).

-However, for each Roth conversion performed (backdoor or mega backdoor), you must wait **5 years from the conversion date** before you can do this.
-As a result, this is commonly termed as the *“Roth ladder”* since it is 5 years from each conversion.
+However, for each Roth conversion performed (backdoor or mega backdoor), you must wait 5 years from the conversion date before you can do this.
+As a result, this is commonly termed as the "roth ladder" since it is 5 years from each conversion.

 [More information via Investopedia](https://www.investopedia.com/how-roth-conversion-ladder-works-5214808)